kaist-plrg-cs320/assignment-docs/README.md

 * `try-catch`
 * mutable data structures

-You can use any other features that are not explicitly forbidded.
+You can use any other features that are not explicitly forbidden.
 For example,

 * You can define helper functions and additional types.
 * You can use immutable data structures.